GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 4. Adjust assets in the `public/` and `admin/` directories to match current campaign requirements.

 ## Release notes

+### 2.3.22
+- Treats any prize lacking a voucher denomination as a fallback outcome so renamed "try again" slices stay available.
+- Bumps plugin metadata and documentation references to version 2.3.22 for release packaging.

 ### 2.3.21
 - Reissues the 2.3.19 baseline to roll back the spin distribution adjustments introduced in 2.3.20.